lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Grammar_Sentence.md

 It’s used to talk about unreal situations in the past.
 The structure is If + [past perfect], … would have + [past participle].

 For example, “If I had studied harder, I would have passed the exam.”

+If the installation had failed​ (过去完成时，虚拟), we would have needed​ (过去将来完成时) Eric’s help.

 In this sentence, the condition is “If I had studied harder,” and the result is “I would have passed the exam.”